Skip to Content

 Want to squeeze more out of your points?

 Chase Sapphire Preferred® lets you rack up points and then move them to airline partners.
-I like it because you’re not stuck with one airline, and if you use the portal the right way, your redemption options can go a lot further.
+You're not stuck with one airline, and if you use the portal strategically, your redemption options can increase your points value by 25–50% compared to direct airline redemptions when transferred to the right partner.

 Fly a lot and want the perks to match?

-The Chase Sapphire Reserve® or The Platinum Card® from American Express are loaded with travel perks: airport lounge access, travel credits, upgrades.
-These aren’t budget cards, but if you’re always in the air, they earn their keep.
+If you're deciding between premium cards, our Chase vs. Amex comparison can help.
+The Chase Sapphire Reserve® or The Platinum Card® from American Express are loaded with travel perks: airport lounge access, credit card travel insurance, travel credits, and upgrade opportunities.
+These aren’t budget cards, but if you’re always in the air, they justify their annual fees for travelers who use lounge access, travel credits, and insurance benefits regularly.

 Prefer big earning rates without overthinking it?